 People...my vagina and I, we've been on some adventures.
-I've been relatively lucky in terms of the health of my reproductive anatomy; with the exception of crippling period pain, some ovarian cysts, and an allergy to semen, my vaginal health is pretty low maintenance.
+I've been relatively lucky in terms of the health of my reproductive anatomy; with the exception of crippling period pain, mysterious and undiagnosed ovarian pain each cycle, vaginal dryness from antidepressants, and an allergy to semen, my vaginal health is pretty low maintenance.
 Not everyone is so lucky though.
-Depending on where you live and what your life holds in store, it can get a lot worse...
+Depending on where you live and what your life holds in store, it can get a lot worse.Welcome to The Vagina Burden: Part Two

 Even in the developed world healthcare is not exactly supportive of vagina ownership.
 A recent study by ResearchGate revealed that there are more than five times as many studies for erectile dysfunction as there are for PMS, you know, despite that fact that 90% of women report experiencing symptoms of PMS as opposed to the 19% of men who have had issues with wang failure.